| Metric | Current Period | Prior Year | YoY |

 | ROE | 2.5% | 1.0% | - |

-This report was automatically generated by AI analyzing XBRL earnings data as an earnings analysis tool.
-This is not a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled from publicly available earnings data.
-Please make investment decisions at your own responsibility and consult professionals as needed.
+This report was automatically generated by AI analyzing XBRL earnings release data.
+It is not a recommendation to invest in any specific security.
+Industry benchmarks are reference information aggregated by the company based on public financial data.
+Investment decisions are your own responsibility; consult professionals as necessary.